-Initially, we encourage an informal discussion directly between the party involved, whenever possible.
+Initially, we encourage informal discussion with the party involved where possible, directly between the parties involved.
 If you feel uncomfortable or unable to do so, we encourage you to raise the matter with the Campus Manager.

 For issues of an academic nature, students are encouraged to speak to the relevant lecturer, teacher, or Course Coordinator.